 especially in communication.
 I have learned that at the end of every parent

-conference I conduct, especially when the parent has a disagreement with a school
+conference I conduct, especially when the parent disagrees with a school

 policy, to end the conversation with, “Let’s please keep this an ongoing dialog.
 I

 appreciate your thoughts shared today.”
 And of course, I end the conferences,